cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/catalog-templates.md

    1. **Repository Owner**: the GitHub Organization your created for the CloudBees CI Pipeline Workshop.
    2. Use the default values for the rest of the parameters.
    3. Click the **Save** button. ![Template Parameters](template-parameters.png?width=50pc)
 4. The initial scan won't find any branches because you have to add the [custom markerfile](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/pipeline/#_multibranch_pipeline_options_in_template_yaml) `.nodejs-app` to any branch that you want a job to be created.
-The [template we are using has a `markerFile` parameter set to `.nodejs-app`](https://github.com/cloudbees-days/pipeline-template-catalog/blob/master/templates/nodejs-app/template.yaml#L29), so we need to add that file to at least one branch of your copy of the **helloworld-nodejs** repository.
+The [template we are using has a markerFile parameter set to .nodejs-app](https://github.com/cloudbees-days/pipeline-template-catalog/blob/master/templates/nodejs-app/template.yaml#L29), so we need to add that file to at least one branch of your copy of the **helloworld-nodejs** repository.
 5. Make sure you are on the **development** branch and click on the **Create new file** button towards the top right of the screen.
 6. Name the file `.nodejs-app` and commit the empty file to your **development** branch.
 7. You may need to refresh the Multibranch job screen, but you should eventually have **one** job - for the **development** branch. ![One Job](one-job.png?width=50pc)